Max-Margin based Discriminative Feature Learning: Proposed Method

 Setting the derivative in (\ref{derives1}) to zero, these is no closed-from solution of $\mathbf{P}$.
 Therefore, we adopt a gradient-based method to derive the optimal $\mathbf{P}$.
 Here we choose the limited-memory BFGS (L-BFGS) algorithm for its efficiency~\cite{qianming,liudeng}, which is summarized in Algorithm 1.
+The core idea in Algorithm 1 is to estimate the inverse Hessian matrix $\mathbf{H}$ only using the latest $m$ updates of the position $\mathbf{p}_k$ and gradient $\mathbf{g}_k$ to lower memory complexity, where $m$ is usually small.